fhircast/sandbox.js/README.md

 # FHIRcastJS
 JavaScript stack (Node.js) sandbox for FHIRcast

 This is a WIP implementation of the FHIRcast proposal.
+Missing features required to comply to the proposal are described in the issues list.

 FHIRcast is an HL7 specification designed to provide a lightweight, inexpensive and http-based application context synchronization standard.
 Find out more at fhircast.org: [http://fhircast.org].